brother79/brother-quest-bundle/Resources/doc/spam_detection.rst

         spam_detection: true

-You must either have the ``OrnicarAkismentBundle`` installed or use a different spam detector and integrate it with the RPSGuestbookBundle.
+You must either have the ``OrnicarAkismentBundle`` installed or use a different spam detector and integrate it with the BrotherQuestBundle.

 Using Akismet for Spam Detection
 --------------------------------

-The RPSGuestbookBundle is integrated with the OrnicarAkismentBundle.
+The BrotherQuestBundle is integrated with the OrnicarAkismentBundle.

 To use AkismetBundle for spam detection, you must install the OrnicarAkismentBundle_ and configure it properly (see the docs for more information).

 .. _OrnicarAkismentBundle: https://github.com/ornicar/OrnicarAkismetBundle

-The RPSGuestbookBundle automatically checks if the ``OrnicarAkismentBundle`` is installed.
+The BrotherQuestBundle automatically checks if the ``OrnicarAkismentBundle`` is installed.
-If the OrnicarAkismentBundle is not installed, the RPSGuestbookBundle will disable spam detection.
+If the OrnicarAkismentBundle is not installed, the BrotherQuestBundle will disable spam detection.
 Setting the ``spam_detection`` config option in your app/config/config file will override this setting.